Product-Mix Auctions

 • The auctioneer can express rich preferences about how the numbers of units of the different varieties to be sold is determined.

 • Bidders simultaneously make sets of bids.
-Each bidder can make as many bids as desired.
+Each bidder can make as many simple bids as desired.

 • Each of a bidder's bids specifies: